Supporting People

-Supporting People is a UK government programme helping vulnerable people in England and Wales live independently and help them to remain in their home.
-Initially, it was to help tenants maintain their social housing tenancies, but it has since been broadened to provide housing related support for anyone regardless of housing status.
+Supporting People is a UK government programme helping vulnerable people in England and Wales to live independently and help them to remain in their home.
+Initially, it was to help tenants maintain their social housing tenancies, but it has since been broadened to provide housing related support for anyone regardless of their housing status.
 This includes private and social tenants, home owners, homeless people and those in temporary accommodation as well as people in sheltered accommodation or other specialist housing.
 It is run by local government and provided by the voluntary sector.
 It was launched on 1 April 2003.

+England

-In England, it falls under the responsibility of Dept of Communities and Local Government who provide help to Local Authorities to run provide support programmes.
+In England, the programme falls within the responsibilities of the Ministry of Housing, Communities and Local Government, which provides help to Local Authorities to run provide support programmes.